 The family court judges also place weight on maintaining the stability of a child's environment and are reluctant to separate siblings unless warranted by unusual circumstances.
 New York custody courts have emphasized the importance of the parent-child relationship by establishing that unless visitation with the child by the noncustodial parent is shown to be harmful, visitation must be provided for in any initial child custody determination.
 Where parents live within a reasonable distance of one another, custody courts generally promote regular and frequent visitation, provided it does not interrupt the schooling of the child.
 Where parents live further apart, the court may order visitation on weekends only or, in the case of parents who live at a significant distance from one another, on school holidays and vacations.
 As in the case with child custody, a child's desires may also be considered by the family court judge when determining visitation, but will not in themselves be determinative.

-Favorable outcomes in family court representation involving custody by our firm have included family courts located in Hudson (Columbia County), Catskill (Greene County), Poughkeepsie (Dutchess County), and Albany (Albany County), as well as additional counties throughout the Capital District and Hudson River Valley in upstate New York.
+Favorable outcomes in family court representation involving custody by our firm have included family courts located in Hudson (Columbia County), Poughkeepsie (Dutchess County), Albany (Albany County), and Catskill (Greene County), as well as additional counties throughout the Catskills, Capital District and Hudson Valley in upstate New York.